Tennessee State Chapter

 Lieutenant Mike Herrick’s commitment to public service spans over two decades.
 A graduate of Victor Valley High School in California, he enlisted in the U.S. Coast Guard, where he served from 1998 to 2005.
 Following his military service, Lieutenant Herrick transitioned to law enforcement, being appointed as a police officer on June 25, 2006.
 He is a graduate of the Tennessee Law Enforcement Training Academy and holds a Bachelor of Science degree in Criminal Justice from Bethel University, graduating Summa Cum Laude in 2012.

-Currently serving as the Lieutenant in the Traffic Enforcement Division, Lieutenant Herrick has a strong background in public safety and leadership.
-He also plays a vital role in specialized areas such as crisis negotiation and methamphetamine lab response, where he serves as the Commander of the Crisis Negotiation Team and coordinates the Methamphetamine Lab Response Team.
+Currently serving as the Lieutenant in the Traffic Enforcement Division at the Cookeville Police Department, Lieutenant Herrick has a strong background in public safety and leadership.
+He also plays a vital role in specialized areas where he serves as the Commander of the Crisis Negotiation Team and coordinates the Methamphetamine Lab Response Team.

 Lieutenant Herrick began his work with drone technology in 2020, founding the department's drone program.
 His experience with drones grew in 2024 when he helped establish the Putnam County Rescue Squad’s drone program.
 He has led several successful drone deployments, including a notable 7-day deployment to East Tennessee after Hurricane Helene, where he served as the team lead.